 How to Speak with Authority

 - Acknowledge that your message is valuable, and you deserve for people to hear it.
 You’re doing your firm or your family a favor by delivering your message.
 If you’re the CMO, you’re not giving legal advice.
 You’re providing people with important information about Marketing.
+Many of those folks don’t know anything about marketing so they need your message.

 - Be relaxed.
 The absolute foundation for doing anything well is to eliminate tension from your musculature.
 You’re not going to see Tiger Woods freaking out before a golf tournament.
 He’s calm as a cucumber.
 That’s half the battle.
 We humans walk around with a tremendous amount of tension in our musculature.
 It’s our responsibility to become aware of it and eliminate it.